bes/LowriderJ2ME/README.md

 [Lowrider Mobile Game Report EDA075 Mobile Computer Graphics](./release/Project_Lowrider.pdf)

+## Winners of course competition

+This game won the EDA075 2005 class competition, [mentioned in this PDF](./release/EDA075-winners.pdf) from the course the year after

 ## How to run

 The .jar file in the release folder can still be run in a J2ME emulator!